Solution | Next Best Offer for Banking#

 Subscription Probability Prediction

-Allows you to parameter the horizon on which you want the probability of subscription to be computed and select which product(s), if any, should be excluded from the prediction.
+Allows you to set the horizon on which you want the probability of subscription to be computed and select which products, if any, should be excluded from the prediction.

 Top Prospects for Cross-Sell

 Allows you to select some parameters about top prospects for cross-selling a selected product.
-It requires you to specify the product to be analyzed and choose between two methods to parameter the output.
+It requires you to specify the product to be analyzed and choose between two methods to parameterize the output.

 Top Campaigns for Cross-Sell